snozbot/fungus/README.md

 Documentation
 ==========================

 The Fungus wiki documentation is available [here](https://github.com/snozbot/fungus/wiki).
-Contributions to the wiki are both welcome and encouraged!
+Contributions to the wiki are both welcome and encouraged.

 Running the automated tests
 ===========================